MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. When prompted, type, in sequence, `n`, `p`, `1` (followed by the **Enter** key each time) press the **Enter** key twice, and then type `w` to complete the write.

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, format the newly created partition by running (type `y` and press the **Enter** key when prompted for confirmation):
+1. Format the newly created partition by running (type `y` and press the **Enter** key when prompted for confirmation):

    ```cli
    mkfs.xfs /dev/sdi -m crc=1 -f
    mkfs.xfs /dev/sdj -m crc=1 -f
    ```

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, create the directories that will serve as mount points by running:
+1. Create the directories that will serve as mount points by running:

    ```cli
    mkdir -p /hana/data